DrSnyder86/ERS-Integration/ers_integration/readme.md

 - Drag and drop the ers_integration script in your resourse folder.
 Be sure it is started after ERS and Ps-dispatch.

 ## Update
-- Included a drag and drop version for the files inside ps-dispatch and qbx-radialmenu so you dont have to copy and paste.
+- Included a drag and drop version for the ps-dispatch and qbx-radialmenu configs so you dont have to copy and paste.
 Latest versions of both.
 - Dispatch will display Last name and Callsign.
 - Front plate will auto lock on a pullover.
 - Added ability to open Speedzone menu in radial menu.
+- Optimized script and fixed all errors

 ## Known Bugs
-- ps-dispatch blip error
-- dispatch does not display callout info
+- Dispatch will display arrival event when the player requests a service even if the request is denied

 ## Download - Use this link for the latest release and features
 https://github.com/DrSnyder86/ERS-Integration/tree/main